The Pantaloons: History

 The company began to attract national attention with their 2008 production of The Taming of the Shrew, with coverage in The Guardian and Independent newspapers focusing largely on their free shows and family appeal.
 Their Romeo and Juliet was listed by The Sunday Times in 2009 as one of their picks for the summer.

 As of 2015, the company also give school workshops on Shakespeare for Key Stages 2, 3 and 4.

-Recorded Media
+Recorded media

 The Covid-19 pandemic forced the early closure of their 2020 theatre tour of Bleak House.
 To recoup lost box-office revenue, they adapted the show into a radio play and a crowdfunding model was adopted to finance the venture.
-This is The Pantaloons' first (and to date, only) full length show available in a recorded medium.
+This is The Pantaloons' only full length show available in a recorded medium.

 The play was adapted for radio and directed by Alex Rivers, while audio production and editing was by Chris Coxon.
 The cast were Edward Ferrow, Alex Rivers, Emily Beach, Neil Jennings and Chris Coxon.